And greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plane.

 Here's this stack.

-I've got this skeleton.
+I've got this sculpture.

 I've also got a fascinating story.

-They are shutting off comments.
+Popular Science magazine, website, they are shutting off comments.

-Popular science no longer did you also see somebody did a study, might have been the Chinese or the Japanese or somebody did a study that the most persuasive emotion on the internet is anger.
+Might have been the Chinese or the Japanese or somebody did a study that the most persuasive emotion on the internet is anger.

-Particularly the uh in the comments to stories.
+Particularly in the comments to stories.

 Anger carries the day.